 The city’s snazzy and unique new bridge is also a must-see, especially if you’re a fan of interesting architecture.
 Or, if your interests lie more in the world of wine, La Cité du Vin cannot be missed.
 This intricate building encompasses all kinds of wine-based exhibitions, workshops and events.
 A must for any wine-lover.

 We have made a shortlist of the 8 cities we like the most in France and of course, Bordeaux is one of them !

 Located between the Garonne and Dordogne Rivers, Entre-Deux-Mers is one of Bordeaux’s wine regions.
-This special region attracts people from across the globe who are interested in wine tasting tours and in sampling the local produce so we warmly recommend making it a point to spend some time in this area.
+This special region attracts people from across the globe who are interested in wine tasting tours in Entre-Deux-Mers, and in sampling the local produce so we warmly recommend making it a point to spend some time in this area.

 Saint Emilion Vineyards

 Saint Emilion is living proof that with great beauty comes great numbers of tourists.
 This staggeringly gorgeous little town is always jam-packed with visitors, but there are peaceful parts too, which we will direct you to in your personal guidebook.

 We recommend taking a walk on the outskirts of the town so you can make the most of it without getting caught up in the crowds.
 You may like to spend a full day walking through some of our favorite vineyards and wine estates and have a picnic in one of them under the ever-present sun.